All Episodes

 Yeah.

-Well, the sad thing about him, I mean, again, there are a lot of allegations of wrongdoing uh with him.
+Well, the sad thing about him, I mean, again, there are a lot of allegations of wrongdoing with him.

 But go ahead.

-But um, but the thing that bothers me the most in my interactions with FBI lawyer Klein Smith is when I again I had a long series, I spent over 10 hours with the FBI in March of 2017.
+But the thing that bothers me the most in my interactions with FBI lawyer Klein Smith is when I, again, I had a long series.

 I ended up getting more death threats.

-And I got more death threats, you know, and unfortunately it was related to a disclosure in that instance of me being an FBI informant, right?
+And I got more death threats, you know, and unfortunately, it was related to a disclosure in that instance of me being an FBI informant, right?

-So that gets out in the public, and you know, and I tell Mr. Kleinsmith about that myself, you know, I had a direct email exchange with Mr. Kleinsmith, and also with um, you know, I mean, my my lo my uh one of the volunteer lawyers that was helping me at the time had had already spoken with him a few times.
+You know, I had a direct email exchange with Mr. Klein Smith and also with, you know, I mean, my, my lawyer, my, one of the volunteer lawyers that was helping me at the time had already spoken with him a few times.

 And so it was on his radar scope.

-So yeah, I mean, I Think what he did in terms of all the dishonesty.
+So yeah, I mean, I think what he did in terms of all the dishonesty, I mean, that's bad.

-But what's worse is the you know, life or death situation that the FBI not only did nothing about Sean, they made it even worse, right?
+But what's worse is the, you know, life or death situation that the FBI not only did nothing about Sean, they made it even worse, right?

-Because that was early April 2017, just a couple weeks later in the Washington Post, they reveal about the FISA warrants against me.
+Because that was early April 2017, just a couple of weeks later in the Washington Post.

-Let's go a little deeper into this.
+And I get more death threats and let's go a little deeper into this.

 The threats are coming from associates abroad, like from Russia.

-Because in in many ways, I think you would fit as a be defined in some ways as a covert operative.
+Because in many ways, I think you would fit as a be defined in some ways as a covert operative.

 And certainly on this program with me, you were exercising plausible deniability to the best you could until I finally figured it out.

-Took a while and a little bit of digging and pushing and prodding and poking, but I got there in my own head, and I remember the moment I said to Linda, he works for the CIA.
+Took a while and a little bit of digging and pushing and prodding and poking, but I got there in my own head.

-I promise you, he does.
+I promise you he does.

-Yeah, no, I I definitely did.
+Yeah, no, I definitely did.

-I was like, I'm I'm not surprised if you So did you get any threats from any of the people that you met abroad?
+So did you get any threats from any of the people that you met abroad?

-Well, uh it's always a threat, Sean.
+Well, it's always a threat, Sean.

-And you know, you you've been uncovering that for years.
+And, you know, you, you've been uncovering that for years.

 All right.

-So you have these threats, and all of this is unfolding in your life.
+So you have these threats and all of this is unfolding in your life.

 And meanwhile, you're doing just the opposite.

-You said it was Mueller's team and Comey, I'm sorry, McCabe and Comey's team.
+You said it was Mueller's team and Comey.

-Was it Peter Strzok?
+Was it Peter Strzzok who interviewed you?

-No, and what's interesting, Sean, it's funny, and so I guess I can say it now.
+And so I guess I can say it now.

 I mean, I don't want to put anybody's life in jeopardy.